-No matter what your taste or budget is, Kakadu National Park has an overwhelming array of accommodation options to suit every type of traveller and holiday experience.
-But the best place to start is by deciding what type of accommodation you are looking for.
 Looking for wild-bush luxury accommodation or a romantic escape?
-Wanting a holiday with the family?
+Seeking a holiday with the family?
 Needing to get away from it all on a solo or group adventure?
 Want a budget-conscious yet enjoyable escape?

 Outback luxury lodges are exclusive by virtue of their remoteness, their special location and intimate size.
-Let all your worries wash away as you indulge in a secluded and intimate escape at Bamurru Plains or Wildman Wilderness Lodge.
+Let all your worries wash away in a secluded and intimate escape at Bamurru Plains or Wildman Wilderness Lodge.

 From the evocative safari bungalows to the divine beds overlooking the wetlands, you’ll adore every inch of this private paradise.
-Here, time moves slowly, and there’s absolutely nothing to distract you from enjoying the moment as a couple or reconnecting with yourself.
+Time moves slowly here, and there’s nothing to distract you from enjoying the moment as a couple or reconnecting with yourself.
 What could be more perfect?

-It is the soft touches that surprise in this remote bush location and the understated luxury is very much in tune with the environment.
+It’s the soft touches that surprise in this remote bush location, and the understated luxury is very much in tune with the environment.